furqoncreative/scrapedia/README.md

 ## Usage

-Once you have Rust installed, you can use Cargo, Rust's package manager and build system, to install and run My CLI Rust App.
+Once you have Rust installed, you can use Cargo, Rust's package manager and build system, to install and run Scrapedia.

-To run scrapedia, run the following command in your terminal:
+To run Scrapedia, run the following command in your terminal:

 1. Clone the repository: